ValerieGerman7/CS4540FinalProject/README.md

 Copyright: CS 4540 and Valerie German - This work may not be copied for use in Academic Coursework.

 Comments to Evaluators:
   The navbar was changed to use a bootstrap navbar, including a dropdown and button.
+In both of the course and overview pages, cards were used to organize the information.
+Buttons were designed with bootstrap css.
+Modals were used to demonstrate pop-ups for adding evaluation metrics or sample files.
+Bootstrap styling was used in the forms on those modals.

 Design Notes:
   x